Crossroads Theatre: History

-In 2000 it unexpectedly ceased operations temporarily but with the return of Rick Khan and help in retiring its debt it was able to resume operations.
+In 2000, it unexpectedly ceased operations temporarily, but with the return of Rick Khan and help in retiring its debt it was able to resume operations.

-Since its founding, Crossroads has produced over 100 works, many of which were premiere productions by African and African-American artists.
+Since its founding, Crossroads has produced more than 100 works, many of which were premiere productions by African and African-American artists.

-Crossroads' world premieres include The Colored Museum, which originated at Crossroads in 1986 and was then seen by millions on national public television when it was produced for WNET's "Great Performances," and Spunk, both by Tony Award winner George C. Wolfe.
+Crossroads' world premieres include The Colored Museum, which originated at Crossroads in 1986 and was then seen by millions on national public television, when it was produced for WNET's "Great Performances", and Spunk, both by Tony Award-winner George C. Wolfe.

 Legacy

 The American Theatre Critics Association together with the American Theatre Wing and the League of American Theatres and Producers presented the 1999 Tony Award for Outstanding Regional Theatre to Crossroads in recognition of 20 years of artistic excellence.

 More than 50 new plays have premiered at Crossroads, including works by such artists as August Wilson, Anna Deavere Smith, George C. Wolfe, Ntozake Shange, Migdalia Cruz, Ruby Dee, Ossie Davis, Linda Nieves-Powell, former US Poet Laureate Rita Dove and South African writer/composer Mbongeni Ngema.